yecril71pl/cpp-docs.pl-pl/docs/c-runtime-library/reference/and-eq.md

 ## <a name="remarks"></a>Uwagi

-Makro daje operator & =.
+Makro daje operatorowi & =.

 ## <a name="example"></a>Przykład